-The Country Strategic Opportunities Programme for 2013 through 2018 targets 195,000 rural households totalling approximately 1.4 million people.
-The country programme's main strategic objectives are to:
+The Country Strategic Opportunities Programme for 2013 through 2018 in Niger targets 195,000 rural households totalling approximately 1.4 million people.
+Its main strategic objectives are to:

-- Sustainably increase production by small producers in the agriculture, forestry and pastoralist sectors
+- Sustainably increase and diversify production by smallholder farmers in the agro-pastoralist sectors

 - Improve smallholders' post-production and marketing activities

-- Strengthen the social capital of poor rural people, making local institutions and commercial activities more sustainable.
+- Strengthen the social capital of rural people, making local institutions and economic activities more sustainable.

-- Adaptation of smallholder agriculture to climate change
+- Adaptation of family agriculture to climate change

-- Economic empowerment and social advancement of women and young people
+- Economic empowerment and social advancement of women and youth

 - Development of inclusive rural finance and decentralized financial systems

 - Support for economic and productive centres around rural warehouse markets, linking production and consumption areas